willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### Speech commands are not working as expected

 To use speech commands, your PC’s speech and language settings must be set to one of the languages supported in Windows Mixed Reality.
-To check this, go to **Settings > Time & language > Region & language and Settings > Time & language > Speech.** Dictation will not work correctly if your system keyboard language does not match the language you've selected for Windows Mixed Reality.
+To check this, go to **Settings > Time & language > Region & language and Settings > Time & language > Speech**.
+Dictation will not work correctly if your system keyboard language does not match the language you've selected for Windows Mixed Reality.

 If your headset doesn’t have a built-in mic, you’ll need to attach headphones with a mic to the headset or to your PC.
 To have mic input switch automatically to your headset when you wear it, go to **Settings > Mixed reality > Audio and speech**, and make sure that "When I wear my headset, switch to headset mic" is turned on.